peer-base/peer-star/docs/rfc-identity.md

 On one hand, the experience for end-users should be intuitive, simple and familiar.
 Ideally, users should have little contact with private keys and most of the cryptographic operations should happen behind the scenes.
 On the other hand, developers building DApps should have an easy way to authenticate users.

+The IdentityManager packages emerging [Standards & foundations](#standards--foundations) into a intuitive and easy to use interface for end-users.

 ### What is it?

 The IdentityManager is a web-page hosted on IPFS and reachable via a specific URL, e.g.: https://peer-identity.io.
 The application will work completely offline thanks to the installation of a ServiceWorker.
+By using the application, users will be able to:

+- Create identities on several DID methods
+- Import identities created on other devices
+- Manage Verifiable Claims of identities
+- Authenticate to dApps

 Because it runs on its own domain, it provides a sandboxed environment where access to functionality and data is completely controlled.
 More specifically, all interactions made with the IdentityManager it will be made via [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) where control and data segmentation is made via the messages' origin.
 Using the `postMessage` API to directly communicate with the IdentityManager is a bit clunky.
 Instead, developers will use a library called IdentityManagerClient that abstracts all the communication layer with a intuitive API.

 Moreover, any meaningful event on the IdentityManager, such as the removal of an identity, will be broadcasted to interested parties.
 This allows applications to immediately react to certain events by subscribing to them on the IdentityManager.

 Among others, the most important advantages of this solution are:

-- Doesn't require the Root Keys that control the DID to be used often, making them less vulnerable to theft as they can be kept safe.
 - Embraces several DID methods instead of being tied to a specific method.
+- Uses DID best practices, such as using delegate keys to associate devices.
 - Doesn't require any extensions, scanning of QRCodes, or any other unfriendly processes for daily use.
-- Requires little updates to data stored in blockchains, hence incurring less costs.
 - Acts like a "server" in the sense that sensitive information may be safely stored in it.
 Many DID methods require a secret for certain actions, e.g.: uPort requires an app secret to request normal and verified credentials.
 - Has a wide support among devices.
 If we make it a PWA, users may install the application in the OS itself, further enhancing the user experience.
+Later on, we can develop native mobile apps to support OS's that don't yet allow PWA to be installed natively.
 - Allows the user to choose between several identities when authenticating, useful for people that manage companies, organizations or similar.

 ### Managing identities

-Users will be able to associate one or more identities using their preferred DID method.
+Users will be able to create identities using their preferred DID method or associate existing ones.
 They will be guided throughout the process according to the chosen DID method.
-Once they complete it, they will have successfully created a Device Key associated with the identity Root Key (via signing).
+Once they complete it, they will have successfully created a Device Key.

 All the Device Private Keys will be encrypted with a passphrase to improve security.
 Even if a device gets stolen, the robber won't be able to use most features without the passphrase as all the information stored locally will be encrypted with the Device Public Key.
 This gives time for the owner of the Identity to revoke the compromised device in the IdentityManager of another device.

 Because the identity was linked to this device at setup time, and depending on the DID method, profile information and verifiable claims might become stale.
-For this reason, users will be able to sync up with their Root Identity to update any stale data.
+For this reason, users will be able to sync up with their identity to update any stale data.

 ### Managing Verifiable Claims